galetaire/cathousing/pages/posts/credit.md

 - **Observation A**: We can observe how mortgage approvals were huge in the late 1990s and early 2000s.
 Far above the demographic upper limit, indicating the creation of a bubble.
 - **Observation B**: Currently, mortgage approvals is within the demographic limit, in fact it is closer to the lower limit zone.
 In other words, there is no credit bubble.
-- **Observation C**: The average aggregate of mortgages is constantly increasing, this is a consequence of inflation.
-It is the reason why within the general collective there is the thinking of _"housing always goes up"_, which has a part of truth.
+- **Observation C**: The average mortgage amount follows an uptrend.
+This is a consequence of inflation, being the reason why within the general collective there is the thinking of _"housing always goes up"_, which has it's part of truth.
-- **Observation D**: Although the average aggregate of mortgages always tends upwards, there are corrections.
+- **Observation D**: Although the average mortgage amount tends upwards, there are corrections.
 The most important happened in the year 2007-2012.
-- **Observation E**: The health crisis of the Covid-19, in the year 2020, also seems to be causing a correction, which would indicate a fall in prices.
+- **Observation E**: The health crisis of the Covid-19, in the year 2020, also seems to be causing a correction, which could indicate a housing prices correction.